jmoraispk/DeepMIMO/raytracing_guidelines.md

 - Define as many <points> and <grids> as needed.
 - When defining a set of <points>, define a single location per set.
 - Ensure the txrx elements in your workspace have growing ids ("1,2,3.." and not "1 3 2")
+- Keep the default VSWR of 1 (perfect antenna matching).

 Left to test: